Muhammad al-Qiq

 Muhammad al-Qiq or Mohammed al-Qeeq (محمد القيق) is a Palestinian journalist, correspondent and reporter for Saudi News Agency Almajd TV Network.
-Al-Qiq received international attention in 2015 when he began a hunger strike in 2015 in protest of him being incarcerated under Israeli administrative detention (internment without trial or charge).
+Al-Qiq received international attention in 2015 when he began a hunger strike in protest of him being incarcerated under Israeli administrative detention (internment without trial or charge).
 He was released on May 19, 2016, after enduring a 94-day hunger strike.

-Al-Qiq was detained again on January 16, 2017, and subsequently began a new hunger strike.
+Al-Qiq was detained again on January 16, 2017, and subsequently began a new hunger strike, ending in his release after 32 days.

 Al-Qiq lives in Abu Qash in the Ramallah District in Palestine.
 He has a master's degree in Contemporary Arab Studies from Birzeit University.

 Arrest

 At 2:00 am on 21 November 2015, al-Qiq was arrested at his home in Ramallah.
 The Israeli Security Agency Shin Bet said al-Qiq was arrested for "terror activity" for the Islamist group Hamas.

 B'Tselem reported that the classified intelligence evidence viewed by the Israeli Supreme Court was judged significant and that the court therefore deemed the detention justified.
 Unusually, the Court's decision contained details of the reasons for Al-Qiq's detention; "Involvement in recent military activity, in the operations of Kutla Islamiya in Bir Zeit University, and military contact with operatives in the Gaza Strip."
 According to Amnesty, the stated reason for Al-Qiq's detention was "incitement," of working with media associated with Hamas and of being a "threat."